kwonhyeokmin/MVHMR/README.md

 ## Prepare

-You have to download pretrained-model files from CLIFF repository.(https://github.com/huawei-noah/noah-research/tree/master/CLIFF)
+You have to download pretrained-model files from CLIFF repository(https://github.com/huawei-noah/noah-research/tree/master/CLIFF).
+After download, move files to CLIFF/data/ckpt directory. <br/>
-And, you need to download SMPL models from official site too.
+And, you need to download SMPL models(SMPL_NEUTRAL.pkl) from official site too.
+Like above, move files to data/smpl.

 **[Libraries that have to install before running]**
 * ffmpeg